mharbuz/itttoc-exercises/chapter_00/problems.md

 *Basis*: For $h = 1$.
 In any set containing just one horse, all horses clearly are the same color.

 *Induction step*: For $k ≥ 1$, assume that the claim is true for $h = k$ and prove that it is true for $h = k + 1$.
 Take any set $H$ of $k + 1$ horses.
 We show that all the horses in this set are the same color.
 Remove one horse from this set to obtain the set $H_1$ with just $k$ horses.
 By the induction hypothesis, all the horses in $H_1$ are the same color.
 Now replace the removed horse and remove a different one to obtain the set $H_2$.
 By the same argument, all the horses in $H_2$ are the same color.
 Therefore, all the horses in $H$ must be the same color, and the proof is complete.

+The horse removed in the first step may have a different color than the horse removed in the second step.
+Therefore, the induction step is invalid.

 ## 0.13
 Show that every graph with two or more nodes contains two nodes that have equal degrees.